fredrik-rose/ArtificialNeuralNetwork/README.md

 # ArtificialNeuralNetwork

 A handwritten-digit classifier application.
 Trains and evaluates a classifier on the MNIST dataset.
 Currently not much fun since it do not accept handwritten digits from the user.
-This application was inspired by the book "Neural Networks and Deep Learning": http://neuralnetworksanddeeplearning.com/index.html.
+This project was inspired by the book "Neural Networks and Deep Learning": http://neuralnetworksanddeeplearning.com/index.html.

 # Usage